 How to delete an iPhone backup in iCloud on Mac

-If you backup your iPhone in iCloud, you can also easily access these backups and delete them directly from your Mac.
+If you backup your iPhone or iPad in iCloud, you can also easily access these backups and delete them directly from your Mac.

 1) In the Menu bar of your Mac, go to > System Preferences.